jbcodeforce/kafka-studies/docs/mirrormaker.md

 source->target.topics=orders
 ```

-We have created an Event Streams cluster on Washington DC data center.
+We are reusing the Event Streams cluster on Washington DC data center.
 We have a Strimzi Kafka cluster defined in Washington data center in a OpenShift Cluster.
-As both clusters are in the same data center, we deploy Mirror Maker 2.0 close to target cluster (Event Streams on Cloud).
+As both clusters are in the same data center, we deploy Mirror Maker 2.0 close to target kafka cluster.

+The mirror maker file is

 ## Scenario 4: From Event Streams On Cloud to Strimzi Cluster on Openshift